vrhughes/DS4002_Case_Study_Fertility_Time_Series/README.md

 </details>

 ## Source Code
+Starter code for this project can be found in the SCRIPTS folder.
+It contains 6 SCRIPTS that were previously used to run an analysis.
+The scripts will give insights on how to combine the datasets and run TWFE and ARIMAX.
+The scripts are ordered as follows:

+1. GDP_csv_organizing.ipynb
+2. Data_Consolidation.ipynb
+3. edu_attainment_linear_reg_analysis.ipynb
+4. ARIMA_data_cleaning.ipynb
+5. TWFE.ipynb
+6. full_ARIMAX.ipynb

 ## Resource References
 “14 - Panel Data and Fixed Effects — Causal Inference for the Brave and True.”
 Accessed: May 06, 2025.
 [Online].
 Available: https://matheusfacure.github.io/python-causality-handbook/14-Panel-Data-and-Fixed-Effects.html